andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">"Holy Shit"</h4>
 After the first show of the second night I meet up with a group of friends in the atrium.
-Everyone looks totally blown away.
+Everyone looks completely blown away.

 "You totally undersold it, that was amazing!"

-"Undersell & overdeliver is what I always say"
+"Undersell & overdeliver, that's what I always say"

-"It was so detailed, I was amazed y'all could remember everything, did you have a system for that?
+"It was so detailed, how did you remember all that?"

-"Of course, I made a spreadsheet!"
+"I made a spreadsheet of course!"

 I grab my marked up spreadsheet and show them my system.

 <h4 class="article-subheader">Well What Now?</h4>
+I've had many friends ask why I wanted to do this.
+Friends who understand all the sports references I've made and couldn't tell you the difference between Monica Bill Barnes & Monica Mason.

+(I just googled "dancer Monica" so I had no idea who Monica Mason was 30 seconds ago to be fair)

 All of my fellow performers are curious as to my future in the dancing arts.